Altinn/altinn-studio-docs/content/broker/1. Introduction/_index.en.md

 benefits are:

-- Managed service: Take the burden off Service owners and their solution vendors -security, maintenance, certified compliance with relevant legislation and regulations.
+- Managed service: Take the burden off Service owners and their solution vendors - security, maintenance, certified compliance with relevant legislation and regulations.

-- Observability and Auditability: End-to-end visibility of all activity, so you know the who, what, where, and when of data transfers.
-Quickly access file-transfer logs and analytics to audit transfer activity whenever needed.

 - Fault tolerance and resilience: Altinn Broker will support fault tolerant delivery of very large files (several gigabytes and possibly